cppalliance/safe-cpp/proposal/draft.md

 ### Lifetime safety

 How do we ensure that dangling references are never used?
 There are two safe technologies: garbage collection and borrow checking.
 Garbage collection is simple to implement and use, but moves object allocations to the heap, making it incompatible with manual memory manegement.
-It extends object lifetimes as long as there are live references to them, making it incompatible with C++'s RAII[^raii] object model.
+It extends object lifetimes as long as there are live references to them, making it incompatible with C++'s RAII[@raii] object model.

 Borrow checking is an advanced form of live analysis.
 It keeps track of the _live references_ (meaning those that have a future use) at every point in the function, and errors when there's a _conflicting action_ on a place associated with a live reference.
 For example, writing to, moving or dropping an object with a live shared borrow will raise a borrow checkerror.
 Pushing to a vector with a live iterator will raise an iterator invalidation error.
 This is a good system for C++, because it's compatible with manual memory management and RAII.